ncsumaize/Heritability_SAS/README.md

 SAS code to estimate heritability (possibly unbalanced designs) and its standard error from plant breeding experiments

 EXAMPLE SAS PROGRAMS FOR ESTIMATING HERITABILITY AND ITS STANDARD ERROR Example SAS codes correspond to J.B.
 Holland, W.E.
 Nyquist, and C.T.
-Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update," submitted to Plant Breeding Reviews.
-Manuscript available on request: james_holland@ncsu.edu.
+Cervantes-Martinez, "Estimating and Interpreting Heritability in Plant Breeding: An Update" (2003) Plant Breeding Reviews 22:9-164.

 Choose from three different examples for heritability estimation using REML: